 This class is designed for students who are interested in how the human body functions.
-Units of study include: body systems, developmental biology, introductory microbiology and bacterial/viral disease, general anatomy, and dissection of either a rat or fetal pig.
+Units of study include: developmental biology, bacterial and viral disease, brain and nervous system, addiction, muscular/skeletal systems, bone forensics, general anatomy, and dissection of either a rat or fetal pig.